MRamadhanKesaPI/PhoneNow-Customer-Churn-Analytics/README.md

 ## Project Assets
 To make the analysis and insights easy to explore, the following resources are available:

-- The SQL queries for data preparation can be found [here](https://mramadhankesapi.github.io/Data-Preparation-Processes_for_PhoneNow...Customer-Churn/).
+- The SQL queries with PostgreSQL for data preparation can be found [here](https://mramadhankesapi.github.io/Data-Preparation-Processes_for_PhoneNow...Customer-Churn/).

 - The DAX measures to support data analysis can be found [here](https://mramadhankesapi.github.io/DAX-Processes__for__PhoneNow...Customer-Churn/).